lehner-lab/allostery_pathogenicity/README.md

 ## Data access

-Large input datasets are hosted on Zenodo and must be downloaded separately before running the analysis scripts:
+Large input datasets for proteome-wide analyses are hosted on Zenodo:

 | Dataset | Description | DOI |
 |---|---|---|